shuhei/knowledge/sre.md

 ## Weekly Review

 - Check error counts/rates and latencies over a week
-- Explain why they happenned and how to mitigate them
+- If there are peaks, explain why they happenned and how to mitigate them